mehtajaghvi/usb-development-board/doc/getting_started.rst

       :height: 100
       :width: 200

+ Atmel's  ATtiny85 8-Bit Processor.
+8K of program space, 6 I/O lines, and 4-channel 10 bit ADC.

-.. warning:: Make sure your ATtiny85 is the 20 variety,and not an ATtiny85v-10.
+.. warning:: Make sure your ATtiny85 is the 20 variety (ATtinny85-20PU),and not an ATtiny85-10PU.
 The v version is low voltage and  totally out of spec for USB stuff like the micronucleus bootloader.

 **Two** 3.6V Zener Diode

- **Zener diodes**:Power rating is critical, but not in the way you might expect.Most of the time it's perfectly safe to overrate your parts and use a component with a higher rating  than required for this particular circuit.
+ **Zener diodes**:Power rating is critical .Most of the time it's perfectly safe to overrate your parts and use a component with a higher rating  than required for this particular circuit.
 However, in this case that approach can actually prevent the circuit from working because the trade-off in Zener diode design is that as its  power rating increases it also exhibits more capacitance.
 Capacitance on a high-speed data line is very bad and needs to be avoided or the circuit simply won't work.
 In practice, a  1/4W Zener should work fine; a 1/2W Zener should work, but is a bit on the borderline; and a 1W Zener almost certainly won't work it will have too much capacitance.

- It's a simple circuit USB socket gets its +5V power line from the usual place, and the 3.3V data lines use three resistors and two **3.6V** 1/4W Zeners to reduce the Arduino's 5V to  3.3V.
- Purpose of zener diode is essential for the circuit.Even though the power supply line is 5v,communication line work at nominal 3.3 v.The D- and D+ lines are dependent signalling  lines unlike tx ,rx in RS232 .They are half duplexed diferrential signalling pair helping the USB to run at high data speeds by reducing the effects of electrical noise.
+ It's a simple circuit, USB socket gets its +5V power line from the usual place, and the 3.3V data lines use three resistors and two **3.6V** 1/4W Zeners to reduce the Arduino's 5V to  3.3V.Purpose of zener diode is essential for the circuit.Even though the power supply line is 5v,communication line work at nominal 3.3V.The D- and D+ lines are dependent signalling  lines unlike tx ,rx in RS232 .They are half duplexed diferrential signalling pair helping the USB to run at high data speeds by reducing the effects of electrical noise.

- While assembling my circuit I happend to use 4.8V instead of 3.6V ,without doubt I got error(2) message.Check below error(2).
+ While assembling my circuit I happend to use 4.8V instead of 3.6V zener, without doubt I got error(2) message.Check below error(2).

 **Three** resistors